 Stand Up Paddle Board Repair

 Dings and cracks come with the paddle board territory for novices and experts alike.
-Stand up paddle (SUP) boards are pretty durable, but sometimes a deep ding is inevitable, especially on a windy day.
-While many dings are simply cosmetic, others are not.
-If you can see beyond the fiberglass layer inside the board, the board should not get wet as it will damage the center core.
+Stand up paddleboards (SUP) are pretty durable, but sometimes a deep ding is inevitable, unless you pick up a Super durable board.
+While many dings are simply cosmetic, many are not.
+If you can see the foam core through the fiberglass, you should not get the board wet, as the damage will worsen.

 Your brand new car is bound to get a scratch or two as well.
-It’s all relative and fortunately, the majority of SUP dings and cracks are easy to repair yourself.
-Depending on the damage size, we’ve outlined some tried and true DIY methods and supplies to repair your board.
+It’s all relative!
+Fortunately, the majority of SUP dings and cracks are easy to repair yourself.
+Depending on the damage size, we’ve outlined some tried-and-true DIY methods and supplies to repair your board.
 It’s always a good idea to bring a small repair kit when you’re hitting the water.
-Small repairs can be made on shore, so you can get back out paddling in no time.
+Small repairs can be made on shore, so you can get back to paddling in no time.
 Check it out…

 Clear Ding Tape

-A clear adhesive tape specifically for board dings, clear ding tape is designed to seal up small cracks only.
-It’s easy to use and not messy at all.
+A clear adhesive tape specifically for board dings, clear ding tape is designed to seal up small dings, cracks and punctures.
+It’s easy to use and clean up is breeze.
 Just dry and clean the cracked area.
-Then, seal the tape over the crack making sure there are no air bubbles.
-Let it sit for at least 15 minutes in the sun before heading back in the water.
+Then, seal the tape over the crack ensuring there are no air bubbles.
+Let it sit for at least 15 minutes in the sun before heading back into the water.